 Why Do Marijuana Plants Need Magnesium?

 Magnesium is a mobile nutrient in cannabis plants.
 This means the plant can move it from older leaves to newer growth when supplies are limited.
 Because of this, deficiencies almost always appear on older, lower leaves first.
+Magnesium is a secondary nutrient with its counterpart calcium.

 Magnesium plays several key roles in plant health: